-“What matches with hot pink ski pants?” my husband Greg asks.
+“What matches hot pink ski pants?” my husband asks.

-“Everything and anything,” replies my 16-year old daughter.
+“Everything and anything,” replies our daughter Aspen.
 “There are no ski fashion rules anymore.
 It’s not about matching; it’s about making your own statement.”

-My daughter insisted upon the hot pink ski pants last year, but now she needs a new ski jacket to match (or not match - given the new style rules or lack thereof).
+My daughter insisted upon buying hot pink ski pants, but now she needs a ski jacket to match (or not – given the new style rules or lack thereof).

 My daughter continues, “Oh, btw, there are still rules for you and Dad.
 You can’t wear fluorescent green or hot pink.
 OK?”

 It’s that time of year.
 Our family of four gets in gear for the ensuing ski season.
 Each family member prioritizes and picks their one new item (necessity or nicety depending upon how much growth or wear and tear has occurred since last winter).

 Our daughter, however, is all about the ski outfit.

 The Proper Ski Outfit starts from the inside out.
 Nothing keeps you protected like technical fabric base layers tops and leggings, in fun festive colors.
 If its forecast for wicked cold, a layer with merino wool, moisture wicking is ideal for skiing to après ski.

 Ski socks are key, not cotton or nylon, but SmartWool Ski Sox that the U.S. Ski Team wears.

 For outer layers, I love bright colors to find my family easily ont eh slopes, and for the best photos on snow.
 Wear good technical waterproof insulated fabric in your ski jacket and ski pants – combining fashion, fit and function